High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

 In addition, the intensity of the light as a function of $z$ is more natural with dual modulation.
 Assuming we want the image plane to resemble a traditional display with a diffuse surface, we expect equivalent defocus for $\pm z$.
 However, with phase-only modulation (Fig.~\ref{fig:angle_limits}a-c), bright parts of the image tend to grow in size when $z$ decreases and to shrink in size when $z$ increases, eventually creating an unnaturally bright spot at larger $z$.
 In comparison, holograms with dual modulation defocus uniformly as the propagation distance moves away from the image plane.

-Finally, to highlight the benefit of dual modulation compared to true complex modulation, we consider specifications for a transmissive SLM. \citet{curatu2009analysis} report that the inactive area of a transmissive SLM can be as low as a \SI{2.8}{\micro\meter} border.
-For true complex modulation with an \SI{8}{\micro\meter} pixel pitch, this yields a fill factor of only 42\% which will substantially decrease diffraction efficiency.
-However, with the larger \SI{480}{\micro\meter} pixels used in Fig.~\ref{fig:angle_limits} and the same border width, the fill factor is 98.8\%, higher than many reflective SLMs used regularly for holography~\cite{holoeyegaea}.
-We analyze the effect of fill factor on image quality in the Supplement and show that the effects of the border are negligible with the proposed large pixel sizes.
+Finally, to highlight the benefit of dual modulation compared to true complex modulation, we consider specifications for a transmissive SLM.
+The inactive area of a transmissive SLM can be as low as a 2.8~\textmu m border~\cite{curatu2009analysis}.
+For true complex modulation with an 8~\textmu m pixel pitch, this yields a fill factor of only 42\% which will substantially decrease diffraction efficiency.
+However, with the larger 480~\textmu m pixels used in Fig.~\ref{fig:angle_limits} and the same border width, the fill factor is 98.8\%, higher than many reflective SLMs used regularly for holography~\cite{holoeyegaea}.
+We analyze the effect of fill factor on image quality in the Supplementary Material (Fig. S4) and show that the effects of the border are negligible with the proposed large pixel sizes.